 Under the scheme, businesses can borrow up to 25% of their turnover up to a maximum of £50,000.
 The loans are interest free and are 100% guaranteed by the UK government.
 However, these attractive terms have led to rumours that some company directors have been misusing the loans.
 If they have and their business fails, they risk being made personally liable to repay the loan.

-There’s no Requirement for a Personal Guarantee on Bounce Back Loans
+No Personal Guarantee Liability on Bounce Back Loans

 One of the reasons the Bounce Back Loan Scheme has been so attractive to many small businesses is the fact that there’s no requirement to provide a personal guarantee.
 The government guarantees 100% of the loan, which means if the company fails, the lender will get its money back from the government.